Architecture and Design

 The multi_layer_network Class

-Central to py3plex, this class manages multilayer network state:
+Central to py3plex, this class manages multilayer network state and enforces encoding conventions.

 class multi_layer_network: